BackofenLab/Cherri/README.md

 chrom1,start1,stop1,strand1,chrom2,start2,stop2,strand2
 ```

 Following the header line, each subsequent line represents an RRI, with chromosome ID (format: 1,2,3 ...), interaction start, interaction end, and strand ("+" or "-") of the two interacting partners.
-For example:
+For example, you might want to evaluate the following three RRI sites:

 ```
 19,18307518,18307539,-,14,90454500,90454521,+